If you have a confirmed order in for our Fall Sale, the pick up date is DECEMBER 7. See you then!

 Fall Sale [pick up Nov/Dec]

 * Hens can be purchased anytime they are available in our online store.
-But pickup only occurs during a 3-day window at nightfall for each seasonal sale.
+But pickup only occurs during 1 pick up window designated at nightfall for each seasonal sale.
 Whiffletree does not allow pick up of hens outside these seasonal windows.

 Helpful Tips for Hen Care